Future Leaders Inspired at University of Bath Residential

 In July, 94 Year 10 Future Leaders from across the country came together for an exciting residential experience at the University of Bath, returning home inspired, confident and thinking forward to their futures.

 Our four-day schedule was jam-packed with activities to give students a taste of university life and help them explore future pathways.
 From campus and city tours to academic taster sessions and project work, our young people embraced every opportunity.
-Exploring both university and apprenticeship routes, developing employability skills and taking time to make new connections with peer from across the country in their project work.
+This included exploring both university and apprenticeship routes, developing employability skills and taking time to make new connections with peers from across the country in their project work.

 Huge thanks also go to the Faculty staff, Outreach Team and Student Ambassadors at the University of Bath, who played a vital role in shaping such a welcoming and engaging experience.